 However, to beat the bloat you need to have the correct information.
 Thankfully, feeling bloated is a very common issue.
 And, no, it does not mean you’re going to get fatter overnight either.
 It’s literally just like an allergic reaction to whatever it was you consumed.
-The random outbursts of irritability, anger and lethargy are perfectly normal symptoms.
+Random outbursts of irritability, anger, and lethargy are perfectly normal symptoms.

 Beat Bloat To Avoid Grumpiness

-However, generally bloating is harmless but you can still feel very uncomfortable, lethargic and annoyed.
+Although generally bloating is harmless, you can still feel very uncomfortable, lethargic, and annoyed.
 This is also why your gut health is extremely important.
 We forget how closely connected our gut is to our brain.
-According to Tom Jenane, a nutrition expert, there is an actual connection between your intestinal functions and the emotional centres in your brain.
+According to Tom Jenane, a nutrition expert, there is an actual connection between your intestinal functions and the emotional centers in your brain.
 This is known as the gut-brain axis (GBA).
 Fascinating, right?
 Jenane says that it comprises several neurohumoral components.
 In addition, there are increasing amounts of studies showing the communication between the brain and the gut.
 Therefore, if you don’t beat bloat then it might cause a negative emotional effect.

 Beat Bloat Before It’s Too Late